andrew749/letstalk/README.md

 Scripts to help with administration of servers

 ## Quickstart
 Build a docker container and launch the container.
+Note this will rebuild the server on each file change.
 ```
 ./dev.sh
 ```

-See the respective project folders for installation instructions.

-# Infrastructure
+## Infrastructure

 ## Build and startup server on ec2
+Run the following command on ec2 server.
 ```
 docker-compose up --build
 ```